Aggrego/BasicBlockExample/README.md

 # BasicBlockExample

-This is core example of domain with build-in example.
+This project aims to show minimal value product based on Symfony4 with flex installation.

 ## Versioning